hashicorp/vault-client-dotnet/README.md

 using System.Collections.Generic;
 using System.Diagnostics;
 using System.Net.Http;
-using VaultClient.Api;
+using Vault.Api;
-using VaultClient.Client;
+using Vault.Client;
-using VaultClient.Model;
+using Vault.Model;

 namespace Example
 {